tustin2121/James_Somerton_Transcripts/_videos/Unrequited1.md

 </compare>

 ## Captain America
+{% assign timecode = "1:17:49" %}

 <compare>
 <james {% include timecode %}>

 Steve Rogers, AKA Captain America, (AKA Chris Evans, because he's the real superhero), and Bucky Burns, AKA The Winter Soldier, are two of the many many many characters in the Disney-owned Marvel Cinematic Universe.
 They were originally created *way back* in the 1940s, when Bucky was actually Steve's kid sidekick.
 Because every superhero had to have a kid sidekick.

-Fast forward seventy years and about a hundred iterations later, and we see the pairing that become known *the world over* as "Stucky". <wbr on />Right from the off, there's a sort of chemistry between them, with Bucky kind of acting as a big brother figure to Steve, who needs help fighting the bullies in his life.
-Steve's got a big heart, but that's about the only part of him that's big.<wbr off /> (Wait, does the Super Soldier serum make your--?)
+Fast forward seventy years and about a hundred iterations later, and we see the pairing that become known *the world over* as "Stucky". <span visual=none on="?" off="?">Right from the off, there's a sort of chemistry between them, with Bucky kind of acting as a big brother figure to Steve, who needs help fighting the bullies in his life.
+Steve's got a big heart, but that's about the only part of him that's big.</span> (Wait, does the Super Soldier serum make your--?)

 </james>
 <from></from>
 <james {% include timecode %}>

-<wbr on />One of the things I noticed the first time I saw the movie, which was the first MCU movie I saw, by the way, was that Steve *seemed way* more interested in joining the Army than being with girls.
+<span visual=none on="?" off="?">One of the things I noticed the first time I saw the movie, which was the first MCU movie I saw, by the way, was that Steve *seemed way* more interested in joining the Army than being with girls.
 It's easy to read this as him just being *so darn patriotic*, but it was actually extremely common for gay men in the first half of the 20th century to join the military.
 An all male environment seemed pretty appealing to a lot of gay men at the time.
 Even if you *did* run the risk of getting shot by a Nazi.
-But at least you'd die a *hero* instead of people back home finding out that you're a queer, and dying ashamed and alone.<wbr off />
+But at least you'd die a *hero* instead of people back home finding out that you're a queer, and dying ashamed and alone.</span>

 </james>
 <from></from>
 <james {% include timecode %}>

 There's also a hint of gay shame.
-Steve feels like he's not good enough, <wbr on />ot a real man, and he wants *so badly* to be like everyone else that he's willing to go through a very risky procedure to make it happen.
+Steve feels like he's not good enough, <span visual=none on="?" off="?">not a real man, and he wants *so badly* to be like everyone else that he's willing to go through a very risky procedure to make it happen.
 Was this gay coding in the 1940s?
 Of course not!
 It was just a superhero origin story.
 It may not be allegorical, but it's certainly applicable.
-Which is something that makes superheroes so timeless: no matter who you are no matter where or when you live, you can project yourself onto a superhero.<wbr off />
+Which is something that makes superheroes so timeless: no matter who you are no matter where or when you live, you can project yourself onto a superhero.</span>

-But I'm not here to say that Captain America and Bucky Barnes are gay. ...I'm here to say that the *MCU's* Captain America and Bucky Barnes are gay.
-Now, of course, Steve is madly in love with Peggy Carter, but look at the woman: she's smart, she's gorgeous, she's a badass, how could you not *help* but fawn over her?
-She's not just any woman, she's one hell of an *exceptional* woman.
-And also the obligatory love interest, but she's awesome, so we'll ignore that.
+But I'm not here to say that Captain America and Bucky Barnes are gay. ...I'm here to say that the *MCU's* Captain America and Bucky Barnes are gay. <span visual=none on="?" off="?">Now, of course, Steve is madly in love with Peggy Carter, but look at the woman: she's smart, she's gorgeous, she's a badass, how could you not *help* but fawn over her?
+She's not just any woman, she's one hell of an *exceptional* woman.</span> And also the obligatory love interest, but she's awesome, so we'll ignore that.

 </james>
 <from></from>